These Apple Crisp Bars have all the flavor of our favorite fall dessert in portable form.

 - Preheat oven to 375 degrees.
 Line an 8 x 8 baking dish with parchment so the paper hangs over all four sides.
 Set aside.

-- Stir together oats, 3/4 cup plus 3 tablespoons flour, brown sugar, 1 teaspoon cinnamon, 1/4 teaspoon nutmeg, and salt in a medium bowl.
+- Stir together oats, 1/2 cup plus 2 tablespoons flour, brown sugar, 1 teaspoon cinnamon, 1/4 teaspoon nutmeg, 1/4 teaspoon cloves, salt and baking soda in a medium bowl.
 Pour melted butter into oat mixture and stir to combine.
-Set 1 cup oat mixture aside and press remaining into bottom of baking dish.
+Place 1/2 cup oat mixture aside and press remaining into bottom of baking dish.

 - Slice bars once completely cool and cover loosely until ready to serve.